In this tutorial, you’ll learn

 ● Whether you have included the appropriate data and any significant trends.

-The outcome of the test will depend on whether you have properly responded adequately to all of the questions asked.
+The outcome of the IELTS writing exam will depend on whether you have properly responded adequately to all of the questions asked.

 Below is a typical question;